-In addition, the projects being implemented by the Central public Sector Undertakings (CPSUs) and those projects on rooftops are mandated to source their requirement from domestic sources.
+In addition, the solar power projects being implemented by the Central Public Sector Undertakings (CPSUs) and those rooftop solar projects implemented with central financial assistance are mandated to source their requirement from domestic sources.

 The development of solar power in the country is taking place with indigenous as well as imported solar equipment and components.
 Currently, India does not have enough manufacturing capacity for solar cells and modules to cover full demand.
-Therefore, imports of cells and modules is taking place.
+Therefore imports of cells and modules is taking place.
 The situation may change in future.